 "I don’t believe there's a solid evidence-based rationale for my daily intake of baby aspirin," Attia states, even though he continues to take one daily.
 The efficacy of baby aspirin as a prophylactic is indeed subject to mixed research findings.
 However, it is unequivocally beneficial for individuals with a history of heart attack, stroke, or other cardiovascular diseases.

-Aspirin's has blood-thinning properties, which can prevent clotting and heart-related issues but also elevate the risk of fatal bleeding.
-Consequently, most healthcare providers do not recommend its use for individuals over 60.
+Aspirin's has blood-thinning properties, which can prevent clotting and heart-related issues but also elevate the risk of fatal bleeding so one must weigh this risk against possible reduction in ASCVD risk.

 Attia’s closely monitoring the science around daily baby aspirin ingestion, saying “I’m always happy to reevaluate the use of this, and any supplement for that matter, in the presence of new data.”